platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 - You already have a [vanilla version of WordPress installed locally](../vanilla/_index.md).
 - Your project has been set up for deployment on Platform.sh.
-  If you do not have Platform.sh configuration files in your repository, make sure you [deploy WordPress without Composer](../vanilla/_index.md) before upgrading to a Composer-based site.
+  If you don't have Platform.sh configuration files in your repository, [deploy WordPress without Composer](../vanilla/_index.md) before upgrading to a Composer-based site.
 - You have [downloaded and installed Composer](https://getcomposer.org/download/).

 ## Install WordPress with Composer